You arrive at San Francisco International Airport on a Saturday and will be picked up by our partner in the USA.

-Naturally these projects may be physically strenuous and you may need to adapt to extreme weather conditions, but this is more than compensated for by working together in an international team in one of the most beautiful landscapes on earth.
+Naturally these projects may be physically demanding and you may need to adapt to extreme weather conditions, but this is more than compensated for by working together in an international team in one of the most beautiful landscapes on earth.
 Sometimes you will spend the night during the projects on camp sites with sanitary facilities, sometimes in the wild.
 Meals are always prepared by the group.
-At the end of your project you will return to Santa Cruz and will have three to six days off, depending on the duration of the preceding project.
-You can work as a volunteer between six and twelve weeks in the USA on a tourist visa.
-If you would like to work longer than twelve weeks you will need a B1/B2 visa.
+At the end of your project you will return to Santa Cruz and will have six days off.

-Generally speaking, Santa Cruz will be your base between projects.
+Santa Cruz or Boulder Creek, located north of Santa Cruz, will be your base between projects.
 You will be accommodated in one of the volunteer houses in a shared room.
 This means that you can spend your free time with international volunteers from all over the world and get to know Santa Cruz and the surroundings together.
 On the days between projects the participants are responsible for feeding themselves and there is a kitchen for this in each house.